-What to wear cross country skiing: dress for the ultimate winter workout
+What to wear cross country skiing: dress for winter exertion

-Dressing for cross country skiing is all about protecting yourself from the cold outside while not getting overheated on the inside (Image credit: Westend61)
+Dressing for cross country skiing is all about protecting yourself from the cold outside while not getting overheated on the inside (Image credit: Getty Images)

-Knowing what to wear cross country skiing is more than just wrapping up warm on a cold day.
-In fact, as we’ve previously mentioned, cross country skiing is one of the best cardiovascular workouts around and you’re likely to work up quite a sweat even in the coldest of weather.
+So, knowing what to wear cross country skiing is more than just wrapping up warm on a cold day.
 Whereas you might own insulated ski pants, gloves and jackets for downhill skiing, cross country skiing requires a whole different wardrobe.

 A couple cross country skiing